DexterHuang/CyberCodeOnline/UpdateNote.md

 ### **2021/04/27- v0.465**
  * Global skips update: New skips cannot be activated until the previous skip is completed
  * Added a global skip player queue list (in the floating menu)
- * Massive internal update (foundation for global skip rework)
+ * Massive internal update (foundation for the global skip)
  * Performance optimization

 ### **2021/04/24- v0.452**